-This doctoral project will examine what sustainability can look like in the early years and will explore children’s experiences of nature, the environment and materials.
+A doctoral project examining what sustainability can look like in the early years and exploring children’s experiences of nature, the environment and materials.

 The aim of this PhD research is to bring children’s voices to the fore of education for sustainability in the early years while opening possibilities for the role of the practitioner-researcher to ‘live with’ children, nature and the environment.
 Working mainly within the spatialities and geographies of childhood, this study gathers around the intersection of space and the everyday lives of children.
 As such, it employs various spatial concepts and perspectives to understand children’s voices in sustainability education, echoing Froebel’s belief in participation and emphasis on the environment, being one with nature.